Khawarmehfooz/php-scripting/README.md

 # PHP Projects

-This repository contains some of my php projects that I created while learing PHP.
+This repository contains some of my php projects that I created while learing PHP